Senior Enlisted Advisor to the Chairman: Creation and history

-The position of Senior Enlisted Advisor to the Chairman was created in 2005 under General Peter Pace.
-The newly created position was established to advise the Chairman on all matters involving enlisted personnel in a joint environment.
-General Peter Pace selected Army Command Sergeant Major William Gainey to serve as the first Senior Enlisted Advisor to the Chairman ("SEAC"), beginning 1 October 2005.
+The position of senior enlisted advisor to the chairman was created in 2005 under General Peter Pace.
+The newly created position was established to advise the chairman on all matters involving enlisted personnel in a joint environment.
+General Peter Pace selected Army Command Sergeant Major William Gainey to serve as the first senior enlisted advisor to the chairman ("SEAC"), beginning 1 October 2005.
 Gainey had more than 30 years of active-duty experience including an extensive background in joint operations.
 He had most recently served as the command sergeant major of III Corps and Fort Hood, Texas, from 9 May 2003 until 30 September 2005.
-He served as Senior Enlisted Advisor to the Chairman until he retired on 25 April 2008.
+He served as senior enlisted advisor to the chairman until he retired on 25 April 2008.

-When Admiral Michael Mullen became Chairman of the Joint Chiefs of Staff, he consulted the SEAs of the services and opted not to appoint a SEA in his own office.
+When Admiral Michael Mullen became chairman of the Joint Chiefs of Staff, he consulted the SEAs of the services and opted not to appoint a SEA in his own office.
 Mullen concluded that the service SEAs were the best suited to address issues by while being among the troops, rather than having one serve on the Joint Staff.
 The position was reinstated in 2011 by Mullen's successor, General Martin Dempsey.

-General Dempsey selected United States Marine Corps Sergeant Major Bryan B. Battaglia to serve as the 2nd Senior Enlisted Advisor to the Chairman, Joint Chiefs of Staff.
+General Dempsey selected United States Marine Corps Sergeant Major Bryan B. Battaglia to serve as the 2nd senior enlisted advisor to the chairman of the Joint Chiefs of Staff.
 He took his post on 1 October 2011.
 Battaglia had more than 36 years of service at all levels including multiple combat deployments and senior enlisted assignments.
-He served as Senior Enlisted Advisor to the Chairman until 11 December 2015.
+He served as senior enlisted advisor to the chairman until 11 December 2015.

-General Joseph Dunford selected United States Army CSM John W. Troxell to serve as the 3rd Senior Enlisted Advisor to the Chairman.
-Troxell took his post on 11 October 2015, and served until 13 December 2019.
+General Joseph Dunford selected United States Army CSM John W. Troxell to serve as the 3rd senior enlisted advisor to the chairman.
+Troxell took his post on 11 December 2015, and served until 13 December 2019.
 By the end of Troxell's term, each service began developing their own insignia for the SEAC, with the Army being the first to establish their version.

 Roles and responsibilities

-The SEAC has oversight in any area that the Chairman assigns him.
-The SEAC is the spokesman of the Chairman to all services' SEAs.
+The SEAC has oversight in any area that the chairman assigns him.
+The SEAC is the spokesman of the chairman to all services' SEAs.
 The SEAC, in some cases, is the spokesman for all enlisted members of the services and combatant commands during meetings with leaders from the services, civilian community, and service leaders of other nations.
 The SEAC is not in the direct chain of command of the services' nor combatant commands' SEAs; however, he is in the NCO communication chain.
 The SEAC is the Chairman's link to and/or from the services' and combatant commands' SEAs.
 During visits to areas of operation, the SEAC identifies issues and problems that might affect the services as a whole.
 When a problem is identified, he works with the services to find a common solution and help integrate, if possible, the solution into all of the services.
 Recently, combatant commands, which are joint duty and contain enlisted members from various services, have created Senior Enlisted Advisor (SEA) positions.